13302296C/flutter_rte/README.md

 ## Advanced Implementation

 To take advantage of the entire API you'll need to create and configure an instance of [HtmlEditorController].
-That instance provides access to the following groups of features:
+That instance provides access to the two main groups of features:

  * Editor options group (all things editor)
  * Toolbar options group (all things toolbar)